rfomin/elfbsp/README.md

 Produces more verbose output to the terminal.
 Some warnings which are normally hidden (except for a final tally) will be shown when enabled.
-Using this option twice will cause the lots of wonderfully useless information about each level to be displayed.
+Using this option twice will cause lots of wonderfully useless information about each level to be displayed.

 `-vv --very-verbose`
-This is equivalent to using `-v` twice.
+This is equivalent to using --verbose twice.

 `-b --backup`
 Backs up each input file before processing it.